-When you are facing charges for leaving the scene of an accident, it is essential to have an experienced Illinois defense lawyer on your side to help you avoid a criminal conviction.
+When you are facing charges for leaving the scene of an accident, it is essential to have an experienced Illinois traffic ticket defense lawyer on your side to help you avoid a criminal conviction.

 The following steps should be taken if you are involved in a traffic accident.

 1. Stop at the Scene of the Accident

 Whether you were involved in a collision with another moving vehicle, a parked car, a pedestrian or bicyclist, you are required to stop at the scene of the accident.
 To be clear, being involved in an accident – even if you caused it – is typically not a criminal offense.
 However, leaving the scene of an accident is a criminal offense.
 The severity of charges will depend upon whether property damage occurred and whether anyone was injured.